siebenrock/covid-updates/LEARNINGS.md

 # COVID-19 API

 Given a user’s location, our service will return the updated number of COVID-19 cases in their county.
-A user can enter their name, phone number, and zipcode to sign up.
+A user can enter their name, phone number, and zip code to sign up.
 Once subscribed, they will receive a daily text message with updated statistics.
-Additionally, other services and applications can call our covid API in the case that they want to retrieve the most recent covid-19 data on a county basis!
+Additionally, other services and applications can call our Covid-19 API in the case that they want to retrieve the most recent Covid-19 data on a county basis!

 ![Signup](./signup.png "Signup")